-The Discovery School is inspired by the Reggio-Emelia approach to learning.
+The Discovery School is inspired by the Reggio Emilia Approach to learning.

 At The Discovery School, children’s interests shape our flexible, project based, open-ended curriculum.
 Educational experiences are designed to support the growth of the whole child in all domains: cognitive, social-emotional, physical, and academic.
 Children learn literacy, math and science, as well as art, music and performance in a play-based environment.
 A strong emphasis is also placed on the development of children’s executive function skills, relationship development, and self-regulation.
 Our daily activities make the most of our inspiring location, exploring the Bay Area Discovery Museum’s exhibitions and the stimulating outdoor environment around Fort Baker.